stevenluo23/java-pos-program/README.md

 ## Things to Improve
 - Create and identify simpler, more manageable methods from larger methods
-- Learn more about Java to improve overall code quality
+- Learn more about Java to improve overall code quality and design